opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 ## Security plugin considerations

-If you are using the Security plugin, snapshots have some additional restrictions:
+If you are using the security plugin, snapshots have some additional restrictions:

 - In order to perform snapshot and restore operations, users must have the built-in `manage_snapshots` role.
 - You can't restore snapshots that contain global state or the `.opendistro_security` index.